bvermersch/bvermersch.github.io/index.md

 ## <a name="highlights"> </a> News

+-*2020.10: Funding available for a Phd position and a postdoc position.
+Contact me if you are interested.

+-*2020.10: Aniket Rath starts his PhD on randomized measurements at the university Grenoble Alpes, and Piero Naldesi starts his post-doc in Innsbruck.

 -*2020.06: Python scripts to postprocess randomized measurementis performed on quantum devices available on* [Github](https://github.com/bvermersch/RandomMeas).
 Joint work with Andreas Elben (Innsbruck).

 -*2020.06: Our paper on quantum information scrambling in a trapped-ion quantum simulator with tunable range interactions has been published in Physical Review Letters (editor's suggestion)*<br/>